 For example, Icynene spray foam insulation has been sprayed in the exterior walls and crawl spaces to essentially create a giant cooler.
 The home has an installed tankless water heater, and the 2×6 exterior walls are framed with R-19 batt insulation.

-Audit your Energy
+BONUS TIP: Audit your Energy

 If you want to do even more, but you’re just not sure where to start, contact your utility company for a home energy audit.
 They will assess the amount of energy you currently use, and help you find ways to consume less.
 They might suggest easy fixes like wrapping windows with insulated plastic during cold months, changing furnace or air conditioning filters every three months, or other suggestions specific to your home’s location.